Blotch3D/Blotch3D/README.md

 you don't care about the directional lights.

-For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
+For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest (to be held as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
 See the SpriteAlphaTexture example to see how to use it.
 Essentially your program must do the following:

 1. Copy the "BlBasicEffectAlphaTest.mgfxo" (or
     "BlBasicEffectAlphaTestOGL.mgfxo" for certain other platforms) from
-    the Blotch3D source "Content/Effects" folder to your program execution folder.
+    the Blotch3D source "Content/Effects" folder to, for example, your program execution folder.

 2. Your program loads that file and creates a BlBasicEffectAlphaTest, like this: